jjeongah/BTS_Twitter_Chatbot/readme.md

 <br/>

 ## 8️⃣  Future Works
-- 2023년 2월 9일부터 트위터 무료 API 서비스 중단 대비
+- Preparation for the discontinuation of the free Twitter API service starting from February 9, 2023
-- 키워드 매칭 기반 **intent classification & entity recognition 개선**
+- Improvement of keyword-based intent classification & entity recognition:
-    - FastText 임베딩 도입
+    - Try FastText embeddings
-    - 머신러닝 기반 intent classifier & entity detector로 전환
+    - Transition to machine learning-based intent classifier & entity detector
-- 생성 모델 개선
+- Enhancement of the generation model:
-    - 학습 데이터 및 전처리 추가, 추가 실험 및 최적화
+    - Addition of training data and preprocessing, further experimentation and optimization
-- 서비스 품질 개선
+- Improvement of service quality:
-    - DB에 **intent와 답변 템플릿 추가**
+    - Addition of intent and answer templates to the database
-- 악성 트윗 필터링 개선
+- Enhancement of malicious tweet filtering:
-    - **비꼬는 문장**들 위주로 학습 데이터 추가
+    - Addition of training data focusing on sarcastic sentences
-- **Salient Span Masking**을 도입한 사전학습
+- Pretraining with Salient Span Masking:
-    - BTS 관련 주요 키워드 위주로 마스킹을 적용하는 사전학습
+    - Pretraining with masking applied to key BTS-related keywords
-- 답장 외 챗봇의 글 생성 기능 및 **이벤트** 기능 추가
+- Addition of post-reply chatbot features and event functionalities
-- 싱글턴 → **멀티턴 방식**의 챗봇으로 **대화 문맥을 고려**하여 답변하도록 개선
+- Transition from single-turn to multi-turn approach in the chatbot, considering conversation context for responses.

 <br/>

 ## 9️⃣ Development Environment

-- 협업툴 : Notion, Slack, Huggingface, Wandb
+- Collaboration tools: Notion, Slack, Huggingface, Wandb
-- 개발 환경
+- Settings
     - GPU: V100
-    - 언어: Python==3.8.5
+    - Languages: Python==3.8.5
     - dependency: PyTorch == 1.13.1